BJA-Funded Swift Certain Fair Models

 The Chester County Adult Probation and Parole Department, in concert with other stakeholders, sought to reduce the long delays to disposition of technical violations of conditions of supervision, and thereby improve accountability of persons under supervision and reduce revocations to the Department of Corrections.
 The Swift Alternative Violation Enforcement (SAVE) initiative included more than 100 high-risk, drug-involved probationers from the Chronic Substance Abuse Program (CSAP) and the general-population caseload, who are facing revocation.
 SAVE will be subject to a process evaluation and a quasi-experimental outcomes evaluation.
 An initial evaluation found that, after six-months in SAVE, participants were 84% more likely to be renting their own home, 83% more likely to be employed, 57% less likely to be using illegal drugs, and 41% less likely to have been arrested in the previous 30 days.

 Pennsylvania Board of Probation and Parole

 The Pennsylvania Board of Probation and Parole and the Pennsylvania Department of Corrections seeks to reduce revocations from parole by using intermediate sanctions that hold parolees accountable.
-The SCF initiative will target several hundred medium- and high-risk parolees in the Harrisburg District Office with substance-use violations.
-The initiative will be subject to two randomized controlled trials testing central concerns in SCF: the effect of sanctions type and severity on compliance under SCF and the appropriate role of drug-treatment mandates.
+The SCF initiative targets several hundred medium- and high-risk parolees in the Pittsburgh District Office with substance-use violations.
+The initiative will be subject to a randomized controlled trial testing a central concern in SCF: the effect of sanctions type and severity on compliance under SCF.

 Hidalgo County, Texas